mattldawson/MusicBox/README.md

 Instructions are provided for both a [demonstration](#install-and-run-test), and for those who wish to [develop](#guide-to-development-in-docker-context) MusicBox within the context of Docker.

-Please see the [MusicBox wiki](https://wiki.ucar.edu/display/MusicBox/Quick+Start) for details on running other examples and in other contexts.
+For other examples please see the [MusicBox wiki.](https://wiki.ucar.edu/display/MusicBox/Quick+Start)

 # Install and run test